dora-team/dora.dev/hugo/content/research/2025/_index.md

 ### Get a head start
 <a href="/research/ai/gen-ai-report"><img src="/research/ai/gen-ai-report/dora-impact-of-generative-ai-in-software-development-report.png" width="100em" style="float:right; margin-left: 1rem;" alt="Impact of Generative AI in Software Development"></a>
 In March of 2025, DORA published the [Impact of Generative AI on Developer Productivity](/research/ai/gen-ai-report).
 This report offers research-backed guidance for leaders and practitioners to effectively navigate this transformation, providing actionable insights to maximize AI's benefits while mitigating potential risks.
-While the full 2025 DORA Report is still on the horizon, you can get immediate insights by [downloading report now](/research/ai/gen-ai-report).
+While the full 2025 DORA Report is still on the horizon, you can get immediate insights by [downloading the report now](/research/ai/gen-ai-report).

 ### Stay connected
 Be the first to get the insights that will define the next wave of high-performance technology teams.
 [Subscribe to the DORA Community](https://dora.community/) today to receive updates, connect with peers, and get the 2025 DORA Report delivered directly to your inbox the moment it’s released.